Catpockets/AnimalSpeak/README.md

 This is not intended to replace a dedicated AAC device or professional communication system.
 It is a small built-in support feature for play, practice, and expression inside the game.

-The Talk board currently includes basic communication buttons like:
+The Talk board currently includes basic communication buttons such as:

 * Yes
 * No